pranomostro/algo/README.md

-Small experiments
+Algorithm testbed
 =================

-This repository contains several directories, which themselves contain experiments with faster algorithms for certain occasions.
+This repository contains the implementations of different algorithms solving the same problem, as well as performance and correctness testing of these implementations.

-* search is for an algorithm that finds the first position in an array with unique, sorted integers where the element is larger or equal to the searched key
+* find is for an algorithm that finds the first position in an array with unique, sorted integers where the element is larger or equal to the searched key.
-* nal contains tests for faster algorithms that read a string with no arbitrary limits.
+* nal contains tests for faster algorithms that read a string from stdin with no arbitrary limits.

 Building
 --------